JanaeMatt/Diabetes-EDA/README.md

 # Project Background

-Hypertension remains one of the leading preventable risk factors for cardiovascular disease in the United States.
-Despite decades of public health investment, disparities in hypertension prevalence persist across socioeconomic and geographic groups, suggesting that individual-level interventions alone are insufficient.
+Hypertension is one of the leading preventable drivers of cardiovascular disease in the United States, yet disparities in prevalence persist across socioeconomic and geographic groups.

-Preventive care - including routine screening, early diagnosis, and ongoing management is widely recognized as a protective factor against the progression of chronic disease.
-However, access to preventive services varies widely depending on insurance coverage, provider availability, education level, and regional infrastructure.
-Many analyses focus on average population-level effects, which can obscure how differently these exposures affect subgroups.
+Preventive care routine screenings, early diagnosis, and ongoing management is widely considered a key mechanism for reducing this burden.
+However, access to preventive services varies significantly due to differences in insurance coverage, provider availability, and structural conditions.

-This analysis examines whether limited access to preventive healthcare is associated with higher odds of hypertension and — more critically — whether insurance status modifies that relationship.
-The goal is to give public health stakeholders, Medicaid policy analysts, and healthcare systems a clearer picture of where targeted interventions can have the greatest impact.
+This analysis examines whether limited preventive care access is associated with higher hypertension prevalence, and more importantly, whether insurance status alters that relationship.
+The goal is to identify where interventions will have the greatest population-level impact.

-Insights and recommendations are organized around the following areas:
- - Epidemiological framework and variable selection
- - Effect modification by insurance status
-- Structural and behavioral risk drivers
- - Geographic and socioeconomic context
- - Policy implications and next steps

 # Executive Summary